 Survivors of the treatment of prostate cancer are the largest group, 41% of cancer among male patients.
 These survivors of early detection of recurrence can lead to life-saving interventions, but in older men who have survived cancer at low risk and have a limited life expectancy, the same intervention can do more harm than good.

 However, when the researchers UC San Francisco analyzed the current practice of monitoring, they found that physicians use an approach based on the same level as for monitoring, - performing the same test frequency, regardless of the status and the forecast of a survivor.
 In the new study, the researchers recommend that physicians individually adapted as often elderly people who have undergone treatment for prostate cancer should undergo screening for disease recurrence.

-This is the first study that suggests the need for guidelines for the promotion of prostate-specific antigen monitoring (PSA), which takes into account life expectancy, the risk of recurrence, as well as the values and preferences of cancer survivors, rather than an approach based on the same level. senior author Louise Walter, MD, chief of geriatrics department of geriatrics at UCSF and related medical San Francisco health care system.
+This is the first study that suggests the need for guidelines to promote antigen-specific prostate monitoring (PSA), which takes into account life expectancy, the risk of recurrence, as well as the values and preferences of cancer survivors, rather than an approach based on the same level . senior author Louise Walter, MD, head of the department of geriatrics geriatrics at UCSF and related medical San Francisco health care system.

 In the study, Walter and her colleagues examined national data VA and Medicare 13 397 men aged 65 years and older with a diagnosis of prostate cancer during the period from 1 January 2003 to 31 December 2008, who were treated with radiotherapy or radical prostatectomy.
 All participants were followed for four years after the first year after the end of treatment.